Independent comparisonAll prices in AUD

 Pros and cons for this matchup

-Deel wins on a clear published per-employee price, the deepest contractor and Employer of Record coverage, free contractor payouts up to a cap and no contract, but its award interpretation is limited.
+Deel wins on a clear published per-employee price, the deepest contractor and Employer of Record coverage and no contract, but its award interpretation is limited.
 Rippling wins on full Australian award interpretation and a single unified platform spanning payroll, HR and IT, but its AU payroll is quote-based rather than transparently priced, and the breadth makes it a heavier system to roll out.

 The verdict